juancho11gm/Trello/README.md

 - RTL & Playright 🧪.
 - Vercel ▲.

-You can create Columns and Tasks within columns.
-You can only drag and drop the tasks to the columns ahead it.
+✅ You can create Columns, and Tasks within Columns.
+✅ You can only drag and drop the Tasks to the Columns ahead it.
+✅ You can remove Columns and Tasks.
+✅ The state persists in the Local Storage.

 ## Available Scripts